budityw23/Mini-eCommerce-Microservices/docs/local-development.md

 npm run dev --workspace gateway
 ```

 Every service exposes `GET /healthz` for basic checks.
 The product service also offers `/products` and `/products/:id` which return the seeded catalog entries.
 Authenticated admins (use the token from the user service login) can call `POST /products` or `PATCH /products/:id` to manage the catalog.
+The order service provides `GET /orders` for the logged-in user.

 ## Run Everything with Docker Compose